Drug Store Beetle Identification & Prevention

-Drug store beetles live most successfully in warmer regions or inside of heated buildings.
+Drug store beetles live most successfully in warmer regions or inside heated buildings.
 Inside, adult drug store beetles rest on walls, window sills, or on pantries and cabinets.
 Their larvae or eggs live in whatever food source they were placed in.

-Getting help from a professional pest control expert is the best way to eliminate drug store beetles and keep them from returning.
-At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing affordable, safe and effective pest control services.
+Getting help from a professional Elizabeth City pest control expert is the best way to eliminate drug store beetles and keep them from returning.
+At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing affordable, safe, and effective home pest control services.
 We are a local, family-owned pest control company whose number one priority is putting our customers first and exceeding expectations.
 For home or business owners looking to eliminate pests once and for all, call Albemarle Termite & Pest Control today!

 Pests are not just a nuisance; they pose potential health risks and are capable of damaging property.
 Avoid problems with drug store beetles with the help of the following prevention tips.

-Inspect food packaging for holes or rips before purchasing.
+- Inspect food packaging for holes or rips before purchasing.

-Remove dry goods from their original packaging and place them in glass or plastic containers with air-tight lids.
+- Remove dry goods from their original packaging and place them in glass or plastic containers with air-tight lids.

-Don't mix dry goods from one container to another.
+- Don't mix dry goods from one container to another.

-Rotate dry goods in the pantry, getting rid of old or expired items.
+- Rotate dry goods in the pantry, getting rid of old or expired items.

-Wipe away crumbs that develop on the shelves of pantries or kitchen cabinets.
+- Wipe away crumbs that develop on the shelves of pantries or kitchen cabinets.

-Store items made of wool, fur, or leather in plastic containers with locking lids, not in cardboard boxes that are easily accessed by drug store beetles.
+- Store items made of wool, fur, or leather in plastic containers with locking lids, not in cardboard boxes that are easily accessed by drug store beetles.

-Place weather-stripping around windows and doors.
+- Place weather-stripping around windows and doors.

-Repair torn screens.
+- Repair torn screens.

 Complete the form below to schedule your no obligation inspection.